rafay-pk/datagrid/README.md

 ## Overview

-Datagrid replaces the freeform canvas with a structured two-dimensional grid.
-Cards snap into evenly spaced slots, reflow around one another, and remain editable directly on the canvas.
+Datagrid replaces the freeform "sticky notes on a canvas" model with a structured two-dimensional grid.
+Cards snap into evenly spaced slots, reflow around one another as you add and move content, and stay directly editable on the canvas — no separate editor window.

-Every canvas is saved as a single OpenDocument Text (`.odt`) file containing its layout, text, images, link previews, and embedded spreadsheets.
+Every canvas is saved as a single OpenDocument Text (`.odt`) file containing its layout, text, images, link previews, and embedded spreadsheets, so your notes stay readable outside Datagrid too.

 ## Features

+**Canvas**
-- Infinite panning and zooming grid
+- Infinite panning and zooming grid canvas
-- Text, image, spreadsheet, and rich link cards
-- Live card reflow and grid-based resizing
+- Cards snap into a grid and reflow automatically as the layout changes
+- Multiple canvases open at once, each in its own tab
+- Per-canvas emoji labels
+- In-canvas search (`Ctrl+F`)
+- Full undo and redo history (`Ctrl+Z` / `Ctrl+Y`)

+**Cards**
-- Lightweight headings, bold, italic, and lists
+- Text cards with headings, bold, italic, and lists
+- Image cards
-- Spreadsheet formulas and calculated columns
+- Spreadsheet cards with formulas and calculated columns
-- Automatic image and link accent colors
+- Link cards with automatically fetched previews and accent colors
-- Multiple open canvases with tabs
-- Per-canvas emojis
-- Undo and redo
+- Quick-switch tool shortcuts: select (`H`), text (`T`), image (`M`), spreadsheet (`S`), link (`L`)

+**Appearance**
 - Light and dark themes
-- Adjustable interface scale and fonts
+- Adjustable interface scale and font, with four bundled variable typefaces (DM Sans, Figtree, Manrope, Work Sans)

+**Storage & privacy**
-- User-selected local library folder
+- You choose a local library folder — Datagrid never uploads canvas data anywhere
-- Portable OpenDocument storage
-- Offline-first operation
+- Each canvas is a portable, standards-based `.odt` file that other OpenDocument software can open
+- Offline-first; the only feature that touches the network is fetching a link preview, and the result is cached inside the canvas afterward

 ## Installation